 Alvin Goldfarb Distinguished Professor of Computational Biology

-Xiaoxia Cui, MS, PHD
+Xiaoxia Cui, M.S., Ph.D.

 Associate Professor of Genetics (primary appointment)

-Associate Professor of Psychiatry
+Professor of Psychiatry

-PHD University of California 2005
+Doctor of Philosophy, University of California, 2005

-Susan K. Dutcher, PHD
+Susan K. Dutcher, Ph.D.

 Professor of Genetics (primary appointment)